Liz English Exhibition 2022

 From the Gallery to the Street

-A Perspective on Art in Protest
+A Perspective on Art as Protest

 Visual art has been used as a form of protest for centuries in different ways.
-Art and activism have a common aim of exposing the truth and art can unite through protest across the linguistic and cultural barriers that often divide.
+Art and activism have a common aim of exposing the truth and art can unite across the linguistic and cultural barriers that often divide.

 Tuesday – Sunday // 10.00 – 17.00